 - “I thought she had been quite lazy...it was a niggle.”

 - “I was quite annoyed that I had not been told what her plans were and she had not got back to me.”

 - “It was a bad habit of Jo’s to open drinks and leave them.
 I came in and I was slightly annoyed.”

 Despite having told her friends that she had only vague plans for the weekend, Joanna did not accompany her devoted boyfriend to Sheffield for a family christening, but instead sent texts seeking the company of other men as soon as his back was turned.
 There could have been an innocent explanation for why she stayed in Bristol, but its failure to emerge publicly is evidence that she had secret plans that he could guess.
 She thereby gave him a strong motive for murder, namely jealousy.

 |44 Canynge Road, Clifton|

-On 23rd December 2010, suspiciously quickly after Joanna’s disappearance, DCI Gareth Bevan publicly drew the conclusion that the presence of her coat, bag, keys, mobile telephone and pizza receipt suggested that she had got back to her flat.
+On 23rd December 2010, suspiciously quickly after Joanna’s disappearance, DCI Gareth Bevan, who was known to the public as a leading member of the team investigating the murder of Melanie Hall, drew the conclusion that the presence of Joanna’s coat, bag, keys, mobile telephone and pizza receipt suggested that she had got back to her flat.
 He manipulatively omitted to mention the alternative scenario, namely, that these items could have been placed in the flat subsequently by an abductor whose presence there would not arouse suspicion, i.e., Greg Reardon, without her ever having reached the flat.
 He would have done this if he had been lurking in wait for her when she came home from the Bristol Ram pub.
 Making it appear that Joanna had got back to the flat by placing her things there instead of disposing of them would throw suspicion on to the house’s other occupants.

 |Convoy of pumping tenders mustering|